SuperPower/hugo_website/content/docs/rpi/description.md

 ### Input Source

-The input source permits for connection to either a USB type-C connector or screw terminals.
+The input source permits for connection to either a USB type-C connector or plated vias for soldering.
 The team selected USB-C for its higher power capacity specification over the previous version of USB and that current versions of RPi 4 are configured with type-C.  This permits the end user to use their existing power supply to power the Leto project.

-Recognizing that many other options for power are available, the team provided screw terminals to permit the connection of alternate sources.
+Recognizing that many other options for power are available, the team provided solder vias to permit the connection of alternate sources.
 One considered use case is a remotely managed and voltage regulated solar array.

 {{<image src="/rpi/desc_1.png" width="300px" >}}

-The Leto board is designed to charge and run on a 5V power source, but the onboard charging uC can accommodate input voltages on the screw terminals between 4.5 V and 14V.
-The data pins on the USB connector are connected to the charging uC to permit full use of its hardware features.
-The charging uC supports OTG USB functionality.
+The Leto board is designed to charge and run on a USB-PD source, but the onboard charging IC can accommodate input voltages on the solder vias between 4.5 V and 14V.
+The data pins on the USB connector are connected to the charging IC to permit full use of its hardware features.

 Input conditioning includes reverse polarity protection via MOFSET Q3.

 {{<image src="/rpi/desc_2.png" width="400px" >}}

 Overvoltage protection via the circuit using Q2 and Q7.
+The Zener voltage for D4 and the Vth for Q2 determine the overvoltage cutoff point.
+D5 and R17 are present to allow Q2 to operate at a higher voltages.

 {{<image src="/rpi/desc_3.png" >}}